CrestfallenLARP/cfldangerden/content/en/gnoll/modules/they_are_dead.md

 description: 9pm.
 A very battered villager runs into the gathering hall.
 Gno More Gnolls were ambushed on their way out of town, and are now dead.
 The villager informs the adventurers that the gnolls are headed this way.

 synopsis: Wilson Ryder limps into the tavern.
 He was seeing Gno More Gnolls out of town when they were ambushed.
 The gnolls tore the group to pieces.
 Wilson only just got away.
 He said he could hear the gnolls on his heels, and assumes they are headed to the hall.
+Wilson Ryder panics and runs out of the hall, away from the gnolls.

 outcomes: PCs are warned about the gnolls